How long has bbohe been making their slippers and felt products?

 What makes your slippers so special?

 We are one of the few companies that make felted slippers with alpaca fibre.
-Unlike commercial factory made slippers, ours are handcrafted from 100% alpaca fibre.
+Unlike commercial factory-made slippers, ours are handcrafted from 100% alpaca fibre.
 The slipper proper contains no synthetic fibres.
-This ensures that you receive ultimate comfort and warmth which is breathable and odourless.
+This ensures that you receive ultimate comfort and warmth with no sweating or odours.

 Where are your slippers made?